Memphis vs. UTSA NCAA Football Odds, Plays and Insights | September 25, 2021

 UTSA Stats and Trends

-- In UTSA's three games this year, it has three wins against the spread.
+- UTSA has played three games, with three wins against the spread.

-- The Roadrunners have been underdogs by 3 points or more once this year and covered the spread.
+- The Roadrunners have been underdogs by 3 points or more once this season and covered the spread.

-- UTSA's games this season have eclipsed the over/under one time in three opportunities (33.3%).
+- UTSA's games this season have gone over the total in one out of three opportunities (33.3%).

-- UTSA is 2-0 against the spread and 2-0 overall in games when it scores more than 32.0 points.
+- UTSA is 2-0 against the spread and 2-0 overall when the team scores more than 32.0 points.

 - The Roadrunners have turned the ball over four times this season, two more turnovers than the Tigers have forced (2).